Resources to Help You

 - SU Libraries' staff are available to provide online instructional services.

 - Faculty can request that the Libraries’ purchase electronic copies of needed books and other materials through their liaison librarian or via email at firstname.lastname@example.org.

-- For assistance locating relevant content online, liaison librarians can help faculty identify resources including those that may be temporarily available and not discoverable via the Catalog or Summon.
+- For assistance locating relevant content online, liaison librarians can help faculty identify resources.

 - If you have any questions relating to the collections and services for Special Collections Research Center (including the University Archives and Belfer Audio Archive) contact email@example.com.

 The University Archives is actively working to document the impact of the COVID-19 pandemic on Syracuse University.
 They are seeking to collect and preserve the personal responses of University students, faculty, and staff and are reaching out to the University community for contributions.
 To learn more about the project and donate digital materials, the campus community is invited to visit the University Archives’ COVID-19 project page.
 The University Archives is accepting journal and diary entries, emails, photographs, videos, audio recordings, social media posts, and other digital documentation.
 Materials should document remote learning and work, displacement from student housing, social distancing, self-quarantine, and/or the overall impact of the COVID-19 pandemic on donors.